valettamartin/malla_curricular/README.md

 This prevents inconsistencies and ensures an academically valid structure.

 A subject can only be enabled if:
-- All its prerequisites for attending are Approved or Exam pending
+- All prerequisites for attending are Approved or Exam pending
-- The student has at least the required number of approved subjects (minApproved) Si cualquiera falla:
+- The student has at least the required number of approved subjects (minApproved)

+If any rule fails:
 ```sh
 estado = Not enabled
 ```